worlickwerx/pi-parport/README.md

 See [wiki](https://github.com/worlickwerx/pi-parport/wiki) for notes on some devices, and please share your experience if you try something new.

-The following limitations affect some software and hardware that uses the parallel port:
+The following limitations of this implementation may affect software and hardware that uses the parallel port:
-1) The software cannot read and write the x86 port addresses directly.
+1) The software cannot directly read and write the x86 port addresses, as was the custom early on.
+In user space, software must use the ppdev ioctl interface.
+In the kernel, software must use the (generic) `struct parport` operations.
-In user space, it must use the ppdev ioctl interface.
-In the kernel, it must use the (generic) `struct parport` operations.
+2) The GPIO multiplexing/de-multiplexing and/or system call access may
-2) The extra latency of GPIO multiplexing/de-multiplexing and/or system call access may impact the direct-access latency assumed by some bit-banged drivers.
+impact the direct-access latency assumed by some bit-banged drivers.
 On a Pi 3, user space code can toggle a parallel port line at about 250 kHz.

 ### Why not use a USB Parallel Port?